 The Hard Way: Soliciting multiple submissions via a design contest.

 The Smart Way: Partnering with someone that you trust.

 Ah, the design contest.
 Much can be said about this corner of the design world, but for now, I want to focus on why going this route simply will not serve you.

-But why risk wasting the time or money at all?
+But why risk wasting the money – and, especially, the time – at all?

-Finding a designer that you can trust all but eliminates that possibility.
-Diving into this process with someone who you have a relationship with, even if it’s new, will help to facilitate thoughtful dialogue, so that you can move through the process together, towards an outcome that will serve you in the long-term.
+Finding a designer you can trust all but eliminates that possibility.
+Diving into this process with someone you have a relationship with, even if it’s new, will help to facilitate thoughtful dialogue.
+You can comfortably move through the process together, toward an outcome that will serve you in the long-term.

 Also, when it comes to design options, less is definitely more.
 Working with a designer one-on-one, you’ll most likely receive far fewer options to consider.
 But that is undoubtedly a good thing.
 When a skilled and trusted designer presents fewer options, it’s because she has already worked through a ton of initial ideas and narrowed them down to the absolute best.
 Giving you less choice is in your best interest.

 Developing a relationship with a designer you can call on as your brand grows and changes is an ideal situation to be in.
 Rather than having to scramble every time you need something, you’ll be able to reach out to an extended member of your team and tackle the problem together.
 It will put you in a position to make branding choices from a place that is intentional and deliberate, with longevity in mind.